 - Explain the importance of taking part in BLAM and general seminars at the department, not only in seminars at the unit.

 - Remind the doctoral student to introduce themselves on the blog (via Inger Ekström).

 - If the doctoral student has yet not attended the introductory course at the faculty, inform them about the particular status of doctoral students, who are both students and university employees.
-This affects things like working hours (for example doctoral students are not entitled to leave on half-days and “squeeze days” i.e. days between a weekend and a public holiday).
-They must report absence due to illness, they must apply for annual leave, they can be reimbursed for membership in Gerdahallen, etc.).
+This affects things like working hours (for example doctoral students are not entitled to leave on half-days and “squeeze days” that is days between a weekend and a public holiday).
+They must report an absence due to illness, they can be reimbursed for membership in Gerdahallen, and such.

 - Refer the doctoral student to Lund University’s guidelines and regulations on plagiarism (on the Staff Pages) and its policy on gender equality, equal opportunities and diversity.
 After discussion with the supervisors and departmental representative, the doctoral student should confirm in writing that they are informed of these rules and policies.
-This easies done by adding a sentence to the progress meeting protocol (xxx have taken part of, understood and is aware that I he/she is obliged to act in accordance with Lund University Guidlines for plagiarism and Policy for Gender equality, equal opportunities and diversity during my graduate education”), which is passed on to Charlotta Thomaeus for archiving.
+This is easiest done by adding a sentence to the progress meeting protocol (xxx has taken part of, understood and is aware that he/she is obliged to act in accordance with Lund University Guidelines for plagiarism and Policy for Gender equality, equal opportunities and diversity during my graduate education”), which is passed on to Charlotta Thomaeus for archiving.

 Directors of Postgraduate Studies